Search

 The prizes will be awarded to the work which best reflects Wainwright’s core values and includes a celebration of nature and our natural environment, or a warning of the dangers to it across the globe.

-The 2024 prize fund for winning authors is being finalised, but as a guide, last year £7,500 was shared and presented to the authors.
+The 2024 prize fund for winners is being finalised, but as a guide, last year £7,500 was shared and presented to the 3 winners.

 KEY DATES

-The longlists in all categories will be defined from the nominations using a combination of the views of Independent Booksellers throughout the UK, specialist nature reviewers and authors.
+The longlists in all categories will be selected from the nominations using a combination of the views of Independent Booksellers throughout the UK, specialist nature reviewers and authors.

 Submissions are accepted from all publishers, small, independent or large, and must be accompanied by a copy sent by post to: